ddweiqian/Try-Hack-Me-Badge/Log Analysis/Notes.md

 6. What was the outcome of their actions?

-# What logs: Types, Formats and Standards
+# What logs : Types, Formats and Standards

 ## Log Types